freeCodeCamp/CurriculumExpansion/functional-programming-spreadsheet/index410.md

 ## Description
 <section id='description'>
-You also don't need the parentheses in <code>elemValue</code> - it's parsed this way automatically.
+You also don't need the parentheses in `elemValue` - it's parsed this way automatically.
 Remove them.
 </section>